 Lapped traffic was Schulte’s main concern with 26 cars still running at the end.

-“I knew if Jack could get me, it’d be because I either made a bad mistake, or I got caught in lapped traffic,” Schulte remarked.
+“I knew if Jack could get me, It’d be because I either made a bad mistake, ot I got caught in lapped traffic,” Schulte remarked.

 Race cars from six states were in the pits for the two-day show with time trials and qualifying races held Saturday.

 Winning the fast dash was Krall, while the six heat winners were Dan Higdon of Vinton, Buz Kaster of Kansas City, Schulte, Todd Jensen of Waterloo, Lyle Breberg of Dawson, Minn., and Steve Stinger of Hiawatha.